DTJF/fbdoc/src/doc/Usage.md

 related to GLib, GTK+ or gnome software.
 One of the unique features is auto-extracting the properties from the source code (I'll publish an FB tool soon).
-But it's not the best choise when we want to document a program like fb-doc.
+But it's not the best choise when we want to document a program like \Proj.
 In that case we better use Doxygen.

 Doxygen Back-End  {#SecUseDoxy}